Taylor Swift's Eras Tour: The Best, Most Hilarious Twitter Reactions And Memes

 — Emily Eras Tour 5/13 & 5/19 (@Taylorsnextcha1) March 20, 2023

-Taylor Swift on stage with Paramore as an opening act?
+Taylor Swift on stage with Paramore as the opening act?
 We all won girlies

 “by the way, we’re paramore motherfuckers !” #TSTheErasTour pic.twitter.com/FAqjwCUuSN